FlmesCoding/Nexus/README.md

-# Lua Exploit Script for Roblox JailBreak
+# Script for Roblox JailBreak

 > **NOTE: This project is purely educational and is not intended to be used for illegal activities.**